Copying a content item

 Copy unpublished content

-Copying unpublished content is useful when all versions of the same story (original and copies) need to be published at the same time across multiple sites.
+Copying unpublished content is useful when all versions of the same item (original and copies) need to be published at the same time across multiple sites.
 The following types of content can be copied in an unpublished state:

 • Article